theochem/horton/doc/download_and_install_mac.rst

-Download and installation on Mac OS X (10.8 - 10.10)
+Download and Installation on Mac OS X (10.8 - 10.10)
 ####################################################

 Disclaimer
 ==========

 Horton has been tested on Mac OS X 10.8 - 10.10 using MacPorts.
-If you run any other version of OS X, some of the instructions below may not work.
+If you are running any other version of OS X or using other package managers, some of the instructions below may not work.

 MacPorts
 =========

-We strongly recommend to install all the packages required by Horton through MacPorts.
-We also advise to uninstall/remove all python packages installed outside MacPorts (e.g., Canopy).
+We strongly recommend that you install all of the packages required by Horton through MacPorts.
+We also advise you to uninstall/remove all python packages installed through package managers other than MacPorts (e.g., Canopy).

 The latest version of MacPorts can be downloaded from the web: https://www.macports.org/install.php.
-This guide was tested with MacPorts 2.3.3 but it should also work with newer version.
+This guide has been tested using MacPorts 2.3.3 but should also work with newer versions.

 Quick guideline through MacPorts